firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 mathjax: true
 layout: post
 categories: github, website
-excerpt: "This guide walks you through the steps required to listen to smart contract events via ethers.js, covering the installation and configuration of essential tools and technologies."
+excerpt: "`ethers.js` is a compact JavaScript library that enables developers to interact with the Ethereum blockchain.
+It serves as a toolkit for developers to build decentralized applications on EVM-compatible blockchain networks.<br><br>This guide walks you through the necessary steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required."
 ---

 #### Context and problem